Total Testosterone

 Total testosterone measures the total amount of testosterone present in the bloodstream, including testosterone bound to proteins and testosterone that is unbound.

-Testosterone levels vary across the lifespan and follow a daily rhythm, with higher levels typically observed in the morning.
+Testosterone levels vary across the lifespan and follow a daily rhythm, with higher levels typically observed in the morning in males.
+In females, variability across the menstrual cycle may also occur.

 Why Total Testosterone Matters

-Testosterone influences muscle mass, bone density, libido, sperm production, mood, energy levels, and metabolic health.
-Sustained low testosterone can affect multiple systems simultaneously.
+In males, testosterone influences muscle mass, bone density, libido, sperm production, mood, energy levels, and metabolic health.

 A screening marker rather than a standalone diagnosis

-Testosterone levels respond to sleep, illness, stress, physical activity, and energy availability.
-Understanding this variability is especially important for individuals using testosterone therapy.
+Testosterone responds to sleep, illness, stress, physical activity, energy availability, and hormonal therapy.

-In individuals using testosterone replacement therapy, variability in total testosterone levels is common and expected.
+In males using testosterone replacement therapy, variability in total testosterone levels is common and expected.

 Who Should Pay Extra Attention to Total Testosterone?